pladaria/degiro/README.md

 DeGiro is Europe's fastest growing online stockbroker.
 DeGiro distinguishes itself by offering institutional fees to retail investors.

+:warning: DeGiro could change their API at any moment, if something is not working, please open an issue.

 ## Install

 ```bash